Project

 UI Improvement

-Added by Gregor Schmidt almost 8 years ago
+Added by Gregor Schmidt over 8 years ago

 As you may know already, the companies you can create using CRM & Helpdesk are customizable via your avatarAdministrationCustom fieldsCompanies.
 Those custom fields now got a new option called Show in list which will cause the values entered to appear in your general contact lists in Planio